rossman22590/ChatGPT-Next-Web-1/README.md

 > If you are a mainland China user, it is not recommended to develop locally unless you can solve the OpenAI API local proxy problem independently.

-1. install nodejs and yarn, please ask ChatGPT for details;
+1.install nodejs and yarn, please ask ChatGPT for details;
-2. Run `yarn install && yarn dev` and you're done.
+2.Run `yarn install && yarn dev` and you're done.

 ### Local Deployment